ryanburgess/dashboard/README.md

 # Dashboard
 Dashboard to display weather, clock, date.

 Created with React.
-Using the [http://api.wunderground.com/](Wunder Ground API) for the weather.
+Using the [Wunder Ground API](http://api.wunderground.com/) for the weather.

 ![Screenshot of dashboard](https://raw.github.com/ryanburgess/dashboard/master/screenshot.png)